Skip to main content

 Do I need a permit for electrical work in Minneapolis?

-How does the Minnesota state surcharge work on Minneapolis permits?
+How does the Minnesota state surcharge work in Minneapolis?

 Cite This Data